CGrassin/interact_php/README.md

 ## Parameters and customization

 All of the core parameters of Interact are in the *settings.php* file.
 There are a lot of comments to assist you in the configuration process.
+Some of them, like enabling reCAPTCHA are highly recommended.

+### Look and feel

+Several CSS files are included with Interact PHP.
 If you want to add your own style, copy an existing CSS file to get started... and commit it on GitHub if you want to contribute to Interact's ongoing development!

 ![Interact PHP with various CSS](sample/themes.png)

+### Internationalization

+Interact PHP supports full internationalization: all user-visible strings are stored in a "string.xml" file.
+You can edit this file to match your website or add translations, and call `\Interact_PHP\Interact_PHP("<some-id-such-as-article-title>", "language")` with another parameter "language" that is the desired language to display.

+If you need a single display language, you can just customize the "default" language.

-## Admin interface
+### Admin interface

 If you set up a value for `ADMIN_PASSWORD`, Interact PHP enables a very simple admin interface that allows to delete and promote comments (to show an "Author" badge).